 - Follow sections VIII and IX to prepare sensors for measurement. - Follow section VI to prepare standards/solution.
-Standards should bracket and fall within the range of interest. - Two mL HI 4000-00 ISA, is added to 100 mL of both samples and standards $\,$ Add stir bar and mix before taking measurements. - 3) Follow section VII; General Guidelines to optimize test set-up. - 4) During calibration it is best to start with lower concentration samples first.
+Standards should bracket and fall within the range of interest.

+Two mL HI 4000-00 ISA, or 10 mL acetate pH buffer or 10 mL of oxidizing reagent is added to 100 mL of both samples and standards.
+Add stir bar and mix before taking measurements.
+Measurements using the oxidizing reagent must be made 10 minutes after mixing and not permitted react longer.

+- 3) Follow section VII; General Guidelines to optimize test set-up. - 4) During calibration it is best to start with lower concentration samples first.
 Wait for a stable measurement before recording values.
-Slightly longer equilibrations are required at lower concentrations. - 5) To prevent carry over and contamination of samples, rinse sensors with DIW and dap dry between samples.
+Slightly longer equilibrations are required at lower concentrations. - To prevent carry over and contamination of samples, rinse sensors with DIW and blot dry between samples.